Headquarters of the United Nations: Refurbishment

 The UN then decided to renovate its existing structures over a seven-year period for US$1.6 billion.
 Louis Frederick Reuter IV originally designed the renovation, but he resigned in 2006 following various disputes between UN and US officials.
 Michael Adlerstein was hired as the new project architect.
 Engineering firm Skanska was hired to renovate the Secretariat, Conference, and General Assembly buildings in July 2007.
 The renovations, which were the first since the complex opened in 1950, were expected to take about 7 years to complete.
 When completed the complex is also expected to be more energy efficient and have improved security.
 A temporary $140 million "North Lawn Building" was built to house the United Nations' "critical operations" while renovations proceeded.
 Work began on May 5, 2008, but the project was delayed for a while.
 By 2009 the cost of the work had risen from $1.2 billion to $1.6 billion with some estimates saying it would take up to $3 billion.

 Officials hoped the renovated buildings would achieve a LEED Silver rating.
 Despite some delays and rises in construction costs, renovation on the entire UN headquarters progressed rapidly.
 By 2012, the installation of the new glass facade of the Secretariat Building was completed, and the UN staff moved into the newly renovated building in July 2012.
 By September 2015, the renovations were nearly complete but the cost had risen to $2.15 billion.
 Demolition of the North Lawn Building began in January 2016.
 The building was replaced with an open plaza, and most of its materials were to be recycled.

 In 2019, due to a budget shortfall, the UN cut back some services at its headquarters, such as heating and air-conditioning.
 On March 10, 2020, the UN closed to the general public due to the COVID-19 pandemic.
-The pandemic also forced cuts to staff at the building.
+During the pandemic, the UN furloughed some of its headquarters' staff.

 International character

-The UN identifies Arabic, Chinese, English, French, Russian and Spanish as its six official languages.
+The UN's six official languages are Arabic, Chinese, English, French, Russian and Spanish.
 Delegates speaking in any of these languages will have their words simultaneously interpreted into all of the others, and attendees are provided with headphones through which they can hear the interpretations.
 A delegate is allowed to make a statement in a non-official language, but must provide either an interpreter or a written copy of their remarks translated into an official language.
+Interpreters typically take turns, working for 30 minutes at a time.